 Philipass(2011) studies the influence of diffusion of financial innovation to market participants frictions and their values through a mathematical, theoretical and empirical framework.
 They derived a novel measure of the influence of financial innovation to the market participants based on their correlation friction patterns.
 The main objective was to highlight a number of aspects and dimensions of this field.
-They aimed to present (i) The theoretical framework on the role of financial innovation at the financial structure (the fundamental generating root causes and the effects on the function of financial markets etc) and (ii) the parameterisation of the influence of financial innovation to market participants through a mathematical and econometric framework based on the parameter.
+They aimed to present (i) The theoretical framework on the role of financial innovation at the financial structure (the fundamental generating root causes and the effects on the function of financial markets etc) and (ii) the parameterisation of the influence of financial innovation to market participants through a mathematical and econometric framework based on the participants minimum need for the change, the diffusion rate and the time parameter.
 They concluded that the parametric function, which is followed in order to show the influence of financial innovation, has a statistically significant impact on returns and volatility of financial and economic indices.